Table of Contents

 You can install shell, python, c, c++, Perl, ruby, java, and many more helpful packages with this Termux App, and we can utilize various hacking tools/scripts on our mobile with Termux, such as Nmap, Hydra, and Sqlmap.

-If you want to use only the tools you need, read this article completely to learn how to use the Termux app and how to use simple termux commands to install hacking tools on your Android phone.
+If you want to use only the tools you need, read this article completely to learn how to use the Termux app and how to use simple Termux commands to install hacking tools on your Android phone.

 What sets Termux apart from other terminal emulators is that it has been set up in such a way that the Termux environment is identical to the Debian standard Linux environment.